rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/general-api-info/limits.rst

 +-------+-------------------------------+-----------------------------------------------------+

-Error response codes: loadbalancerFault (400, 500), serviceUnavailable (503), unauthorized (401), badRequest (400), overLimit (413)
+Error response codes: loadbalancerFault (400, 500), serviceUnavailable (503),
+unauthorized (401), badRequest (400), overLimit (413)

 This operation does not require a request body.
-Following is an example response
+Following is an example
+response:

 **Example: List rate limits JSON response**